RimuTec/dev-container-dotnet/README.md

 ## Creating Solution and Projects

+Before you start using the template, I'd recommend to rename all occurances of `fooservice` in this repository to something more meaningful in your context.

 Use commands such as `dotnet new` to create the solution file and one or more project files.

 ## Version Information

-This version of the repo is for .NET SDK version 5.0.402.
+This version of the repo is for .NET SDK version 6.0.100.

 You can use a different versino of the .NET SDK by choosing a different base image in file `Dockerfile`.